ZZaman1989/School_District_Analysis/README.md

         - Thomas High School is in the "CHARTER" type

 3. **Summary:**
-The Average Math & Reading scores, % Passing Math and Reading scores, Overall Passing marks changes, changes that are reflected in the funding for each student.
+Changes that are reflected in the funding for each student, percentage passing math and reading scores, the avg math & reading scores, overall passing marks changes.